autoemulate.core.compare#

 Return a dataframe with info on all available emulators.

-The dataframe includes the model name and whether it has a PyTorch backend, supports multioutput data and provides uncertainty quantification.
+The dataframe includes the model name and whether it has a PyTorch backend (and autodiff), supports multioutput data and provides uncertainty quantification.

 Returns: